YaelBatat/ANLP_ex1/README.md

-# BERT Fine-tuning for MRPC Dataset
+# # Advanced NLP Exercise 1: Fine-Tuning on MRPC

-This repository contains code for fine-tuning a BERT model on the MRPC dataset for paraphrase detection as part of the Advanced NLP course assignment.
+This repository contains the code and report for Exercise 1 of the Advanced NLP course at Hebrew University.
+The task is to fine-tune a pretrained BERT model on the **MRPC** dataset (a paraphrase detection task) using Hugging Face Transformers.

 📁 Files
 	•	ex1.py: Main script for training, evaluation, prediction, and model comparison.